 Here’s everything you need to know about churning out quick and easy plant-based cheese from your kitchen.

 You’ll need a certain degree of fat content and density for accomplishing that cheese “feel” in your mouth.
 Utilize full-fat coconut milk (from the can, not the carton).
 Cashew cream from soaked and ground cashews is also common in making vegan cheese.

 Both coconuts and cashews are well-tested in the vegan community for adding that familiar smooth creaminess that perfectly mimics the mouthfeel of conventional cheese, and can be used in a blend of both.

-“Sometimes I make it with soy or other plant-based milk,” explains Davis, who started out making vegan cheese by playing around with proportions using various dairy substitutes, “but coconut milk is my favorite.”
+“Sometimes I make it with soy or other plant-based milk,” explains says Monica Davis, vegan chef and author of The Hidden Veggies.
+Davis started out making vegan cheese by playing around with proportions using various dairy substitutes, “but coconut milk is my favorite.”

 As for the melty, stretchy character, the secret ingredient there is tapioca starch.
 “It gives it that melty cheese quality when it’s heated,” says Davis, but she cautions about being precise with measurements and proportions.

 “There’s a fine balance between the agar-agar and the tapioca flour, so that’s something I had to test a lot.
 With too much tapioca flour, the cheese won’t set, and if there’s not enough, it won’t melt and stretch.”